alf45tar/PedalinoMini/README.md

 On start the live performance display is selected.
 On live performace mode the current profile and the current bank is shown using a vintage 7 segment LED style.
 First digit is the profile, the others two are for bank.

-Pressing BOOT button (CENTER button on TTGO T-Eight) you can switch to scrolling pages where configuration parameters (the device name, the IP address etc.) are displayed.

-Press BOOT button (CENTER button on TTGO T-Eight) again to return in live performance display mode.

 ## How to switch profiles

 During normal operation

-- Press navigation RIGHT button to move to the next profile
+- Single press of BOOT button to move to the next profile
-- Press navigation LEFT button to move to the previous profile
+- Double press of BOOT button to move to the previous profile

-If you keep pressed the button for more than 500ms (half a second) a new profile change occurs on release.
+- Long press of BOOT buttom to switch between live performance display and scrolling pages where configuration parameters (the device name, the IP address etc.) are displayed.

+On TTGO T-Eight replace BOOT button with CENTER button.

 ## Factory default configuration